About the Special Collections and University Archives

 This guide is intended to acquaint you with the resources and services of the Special Collections and University Archives Section, located on the first floor.
 The term "Special Collections" is commonly used in libraries to denote materials which due to their value or unique nature have been separated from the main collection to allow careful preservation and controlled use.
 This definition is applicable to our collection which has a three-fold objective: to collect, preserve, and encourage the use of our special materials to meet the instructional and research needs of UNF faculty, students, staff and other adult researchers.

-Our resources include Rare Materials, University Archives, and the Personal Papers, manuscripts, and primary source materials of prominent individuals and organizations.
+Our resources include Rare Materials, University Archives, and Special Collections, manuscripts, and primary source materials of prominent individuals and organizations.
 Each collection is a unique entity requiring varying methods of acquisition, organization, and handling, all of which are described below under Overview of the Collections.

 Rare materials are classified according to the Library of Congress system and are cataloged in the UNF Library Catalog.
 The catalog records note the rare qualities of the material, e.g., the number of the copy of a limited edition, etc.

 The Archives collection is the repository of significant university publications and records that document its history and activities.
 Materials relating to the history of the University from its beginnings in 1969-70 to the present are preserved and maintained.
 The collection includes catalogs, correspondence, digitized items, handbooks and manuals, memoranda, newspapers, papers and reports, photographs / negatives / slides, press and media materials, university memorabilia, video and sound recordings, and other materials pertaining to the operations and functions of the University or its faculty, staff, and students.
 Specific materials range from complete sets of university catalogs and newspapers to official gifts given to the University, photographs of university events, and initial campus planning documents.
 The Library will attempt to acquire two copies of all materials considered historically significant archival items.